Cellular bases of generalized q-Schur algebras: The algebra

 This is easily verified using the defining relations \ref{ss:defrels}.

 Recall that the longest element $w_0$ of $W$ interchanges the positive and negative roots, and thus $-w_0$ induces a permutation on the set of simple roots.
-Given a saturated subset $\pi$ of $X^+$ we have another saturated subset $\pi' = -w_0(\pi)$ of $X^+$.
-It follows immediately from the defining relations \ref{ss:defrels} that there is a unique algebra isomorphism $\omega = \omega_\pi \colon \Schur(\pi) \to \Schur(\pi')$ such that
+Given a saturated subset $\pi$ of $\X^+$ the set $-w_0(\pi)$ is another saturated subset of $\X^+$.
+It follows immediately from the defining relations \ref{ss:defrels} that there is a unique algebra isomorphism $\omega = \omega_\pi \colon \Schur(\pi) \to \Schur(-w_0(\pi))$ such that

-(c)\quad $\omega(E_i)=F_i$,\quad $\omega(F_i)=E_i$, \quad $\omega(1_\mu)=1_{-\mu}$ for all $i \in I$, $\mu \in X$.
+(c)\quad $\omega(E_i)=F_i$,\quad $\omega(F_i)=E_i$, \quad $\omega(1_\mu)=1_{-\mu}$ for all $i \in I$, $\mu \in \X$.